570+ Psoriatic Arthritis Patients Treated

 Overview

 Psoriatic arthritis is a chronic, progressive inflammatory condition that affects joints and connective tissues, often occurring in people with psoriasis.
 It leads to pain, swelling, stiffness, and fatigue, and may appear before or after skin lesions.
 Some individuals never develop obvious skin patches.
-It affects men and women equally, most often between ages 30 and 50, though it can appear at any age, and around one-third of people with psoriasis may develop joint involvement over time.
+It affects men and women equally, most often between ages 30 and 50, though it can appear at any age.
+Nearly one-third of people with psoriasis may develop joint involvement over time.

 Homeopathy Approach

 Psoriatic arthritis is an autoimmune condition that can lead to permanent joint damage if left untreated.
-While there is no definitive cure, various treatment approaches can help control inflammation, reduce pain and stiffness, and protect joint function.
-Homeopathic care aims to support the body’s natural healing processes, help slow disease progression, ease discomfort, and maintain daily activity and mobility—without relying solely on strong suppressive medicines.
-Homeopathy can be used alongside conventional treatment as part of an integrated care approach.
+While there is no definitive psoriatic arthritis cure, various treatment approaches can help control inflammation, reduce pain and stiffness, and protect joint function.
+Psoriatic arthritis treatment in homeopathy aims to support the body’s natural healing processes, help slow disease progression, ease discomfort, and maintain daily activity and mobility—without relying solely on strong suppressive medicines.
+Homeopathy may be used alongside conventional treatment as part of an integrated care approach.

 Homeopathy Scope